pretzelhammer/chat-server/readme.md

 #### Miscellanous micro optimizations

-After combing through the code I found a couple places where we were carelessly allocating unnecessary `Vec`s and `String`s, mostly for the `/rooms` and `/users` commands, and made them both only allocate a single `String` when producing a response.
+After combing through the code I found a couple places where we were carelessly allocating unnecessary `Vec`s and `String`s, mostly for the `/rooms` and `/users` commands, and made them both only allocate a single `String` when generating a response.

 ### Reducing lock contention